Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 # RakutenAdvertisingAttribution iOS SDK
-Rakuten advertising attribution SDK allows advertisers to track app installs and in-app conversion events using any affiliate link promoted within a publisher’s mobile app or on a mobile web page.
+Our attribution SDK enables you to track app activity, including installs and purchase events, within your affiliate program.
+> **Important:** We recommend reading through the entire SDK documentation before beginning your SDK integration to make sure everything is clear.
+Your Implementation Specialist is happy to answer any questions you may have.
+Engineering support is also available to you as needed.

 ![PR Unit Tests](https://github.com/Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/workflows/PR%20Unit%20Tests/badge.svg)
 [![RakutenAdvertisingAttribution](https://raw.githubusercontent.com/Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK-API-References/master/docs/badge.svg)](https://rakuten-advertising-developers.github.io/RakutenAdvertisingAttribution-iOS-SDK-API-References/)